Trump-appointed McWilliams resigns as U.S. FDIC chair after power struggle - NewsBreak

 Trump-appointed McWilliams resigns as U.S. FDIC chair after power struggle

-WASHINGTON, Dec 31 (Reuters) - The Republican chair of the U.S. Federal Deposit Insurance Corporation (FDIC) said on Friday she will step down from her role effective Feb.
-4, 2022, removing a key remaining obstacle to President Joe Biden's ambitious banking reform agenda.
+WASHINGTON (Reuters) -The Republican chair of the U.S. Federal Deposit Insurance Corporation (FDIC) said on Friday she will step down from her role effective Feb.
+4, 2022, removing a key remaining obstacle to President Joe Biden’s ambitious banking reform agenda.

 Jelena McWilliams, a holdover from the Trump administration who was appointed to the role in June 2018, had previously said she intended to serve out her full term, which was set to expire in mid-2023.